fooyo/FooyoSDKDemo/Carthage/Checkouts/FooyoTestSDK/README.md

 - `index`: FooyoIndex of the location/trail intended to be added to a specific plan (**compulsory**);

 - `userId`: Required to fetch the existing plans (**compulsory**);

+## Upcoming SDK Functions

+- To support that the user can open the location detail page within the plan editing pages and add the location into the **currently editing** plan using the "add" button;